Junun (album): Recording

+The initial proposal was to record in a desert.
+Godrich investigated recording studios in India, but found nothing appropriate.
+He and Radiohead had recorded several albums by assembling recording equipment in unusual locations in England to create a different atmosphere.
+For Junun, Godrich shipped equipment to India and assembled it in the fort.

 According to Pitchfork, Junun incorporates "Bollywood-style brass exuberance, the devotional Qawwali music of Sufi Islam, and bowed-string instruments associated with the Manganiar community".
 Whereas western music is based on harmonies and chord progressions, Greenwood wanted to use chords sparingly, and instead write using North Indian ragas.
 He said: "There's no major or minor in Indian music, which is very peculiar for someone who's used to playing with Radiohead and coming up with chord sequences ...
 As soon as you start imposing chords on this kind of music, you pin it down and force melodies onto it to have some sort of harmonic language that they don't really have, [Indian] music is more ambiguous than that."
 He likened the music to the work of James Brown, describing it as "ecstatic".

 Greenwood and Godrich wanted to avoid the "obsession" with high fidelity in recording world music, and instead capture the "dirt" and "roughness" of music in India.
 Greenwood said: "When lots of westerners go to India they make music with lots of respect, but sometimes it feels a bit like there's too much respect.
 People can be too wary, too wary to make anything that captures the real roughness of some of this music, especially the way the brass bands play when they're following processions and weddings down backstreets and the like."
 To capture less polished recordings, the singers used handheld microphones.
 The lyrics are in Hebrew, Hindi, and Urdu.
 Some singers sang phonetically in languages they did not know.
 All the reverb is natural and was recorded in a large space beneath the fort.

 The recording is the subject of a documentary, Junun, by Paul Thomas Anderson, released in October 2015.
 Greenwood had previously composed soundtracks for several Anderson films.
-The group supported Radiohead's 2018 Moon Shaped Pool tour, performing under the name Junun.
+Greenwood, Ben Tzur and the Rajasthan Express were a support act on Radiohead's 2018 Moon Shaped Pool tour.

 Critical reception

 Junun received generally positive reviews.
 At the review aggregation site Metacritic, it has an average score of 79, based on 10 reviews, indicating "generally favourable reviews".
-Aggregator AnyDecentMusic? gave the album a 7.6 out of 10, based on their assessment of the critical consensus.
+Aggregator AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus.

 Pitchfork wrote: "The ensemble's playing and [Ben Tzur's] compositions make Junun an easy stretch—though, crucially, not a condescending one—for listeners otherwise unfamiliar with the great variety of methods often obscured by 'world music' market-speak."
 The Guardian wrote: "Greenwood contributes subtle embellishments – occasional electronic beats, as well as understated guitar and bass – rather than any scene-stealing showboating.
 Indeed, the real stars here are the Rajasthan Express's six-piece brass section."